dastrukar/hideous-helmet/readme.md

 * `hhw` hud helmet

-Spawns at any armour and marine corpse. *(at least it should)*
+Spawns at any armour and marine corpse. *(at least it should)* Jackboots with helmets should also drop them on death.
+*(You can tweak the spawn rate)*

 ## Why?
 Well, I always wondered what if you could wear helmets in Hideous Destructor, then I thought about the HUD and the helmet.